irmen/prog8/docs/source/programming.rst

 Iterating with a floating point variable is not supported.
 If you want to loop over a floating-point array, use a loop with an integer index variable instead.

 The *while*-loop is used to repeat a piece of code while a certain condition is still true.
-The *repeat--until* loop is used to repeat a piece of code until a certain condition is true.
+The *do--until* loop is used to repeat a piece of code until a certain condition is true.

-The *forever*-loop is used to simply run a piece of code in a loop, forever.
-You can still break out of this loop if desired.
-A "while true" or "until false" loop is equivalent to a forever-loop.
+The *repeat* loop is used as a short notation of a for loop where the loop variable doesn't matter and you're only interested in the number of iterations.
+(without iteration count specified it simply loops forever).

 You can also create loops by using the ``goto`` statement, but this should usually be avoided.